YerkoPalma/choo-audio/README.md

 ## How it works?

-The whole plugin is based on the web-audio-graph module.
+The whole plugin is based on the [web-audio-graph][web-audio-graph] module.
 It basically dynamically build a graph representing different sources to be played by the user.
 To start, a track is defined as a simple graph with two nodes.

 ```text
 bufferSource > filter > gain > contextDestination